rumiio/SageMaker_Custom_Container/README.md

 ## (Optional) Create a Lambda Function to Test your Endpoint.

+**If you used CloudFormation to create test Lambda function, skip this secion.**

 1. Go to the Lambda console, click on **Create function** button.

 1. Select **Author from scratch** option, and enter funciton name, *Call-SageMaker-Endpoint-Image-Class*.
 Choose **Python 3.6** for the Runtime.